-The most serious burns in an industrial setting aren’t caused by the actual fire or explosion itself, but by regular workwear (e.g., non-FR cotton, nylon or polyester) igniting and continuing to burn even after the heat source has been removed.
-The key to FR clothing is that it self-extinguishes.
-This dramatically reduces the severity of burn injuries and provides the worker valuable escape time to increase the chances of survival.
+The most important reason to invest in flame-resistant (FR) clothing: it helps protect workers from short-term thermal incidents.
+In an industrial setting, the most serious burns typically aren’t caused by the actual fire or explosion itself, but by standard workwear (made from non-FR cotton, nylon or polyester) igniting and continuing to burn even after the heat source has been removed.
+FR clothing helps combat this problem because it self-extinguishes when exposed to flame, dramatically reducing the severity of burn injuries and providing workers with valuable escape time.

 Minimizing the percentage of the body that is injured by burns can greatly increase chances of survival.
 Across all age groups, the survival rate drops significantly when the injury percentage climbs above 50 percent.